evolutihonor/PUI2016_lx565/HW10_lx565/README.md

 In the winter map, we can see upper west side starts to have some cold spots, which could due to expansion on citi bikes.
 ![image](citibike.jpg)

+Since the heatmap are created with weighted average, so comparing to two season could not be so accurate because each season is ploting again it self.

 Assignment 1&2:  I finished homework on my own.